matthewwall/weewx-mqtt/readme.txt

-mqtt - weewx extension that sends data to an MQTT server Copyright 2014 Matthew Wall
+mqtt - weewx extension that sends data to an MQTT broker Copyright 2014-2020 Matthew Wall
+Distributed under the terms of the GNU Public License (GPLv3)

 Installation instructions: